RobDoan/code-assistance-commands/templates/02-design-phase/README.md

 ### Week 1: Hypothesis Formation

+**Prerequisites:** You should have named solution experiments from either:
+- Research Phase Experiment Summary (simple cases with 1-2 experiments)
+- Assumption & Opportunity Mapping Workshop (complex cases with multiple competing experiments)

 1. **Start with [Tech Spike Check](00-tech-spike-check.md)**
+   - Use the experiment name from Research Phase outputs
+   - Reference the Research source (Experiment Summary OR Workshop)
    - Validate technical feasibility early
    - Identify constraints that will shape design
    - Surface technical risks before investing in design

 2. **Create [Experiment Brief](01-experiment-brief.md)**
+   - Reference the Research source that defined this experiment
-   - Convert research insights into design hypotheses
+   - Convert validated problems and prioritized assumptions into specific design hypotheses
    - Define what you're trying to learn vs. what you're trying to build
-   - Set clear success/failure criteria
+   - Set clear success/failure criteria based on Research findings

 ### Week 2: Flow Design